Prepositions of Place for intermediate learners

 Here, beyond is used to indicate that something cannot be done.

-When we want to indicate different directions, we use these prepositions.
+When we want to refer to different directions, we use prepositions like 'up', 'down', 'in front of', and 'behind'.
 Let us examine each below:

 Up/Down

-When we want to talk about the position of something in regard to something else, we use these two prepositions.
-'Up' is used when the object is in a higher position whereas, 'down' is used when the object is in a lower state.
+We can use these two prepositions to talk about the position of something relative to something else.
+'Up' is used when the object is in a higher position whereas, 'down' is used when the object is in a lower position.
 Let us study some examples below:

 The mansion is located on the hill up there.